14 Best Wireless Gaming Routers for Heavy Duty Gamers

 The 14 Best Gaming Routers on the Market

-Compared, with pros and cons.
-Choose the best wireless router for gaming.
+Each router is rated and includes pros and cons.
+Use this list to choose the best wireless router for gaming.

 - Asus RT-AC88U

 - TP LINK Archer C7 AC1750

 - Linksys EA9300 AC4000

 - NETGEAR Nighthawk AC1900

 - NETGEAR N750